As I am from Turkey I would like to mention different places to see in Turkey! As the history dates back a long time, we have a lot of historic…

 From a tourist point of view though, there is so much to see in Turkey.
 With 14 or so World Heritage Sites and at least six different major empires ruling the land over the eons, you will not be able to see everything at one time.
 I recommend you start with Istanbul and then move on to Cappadocia.
 After that you can choose where to visit based on region, empire, geography, or several other factors.

-Soon you can get even more helpful hints by watching the travel videos I am making for Turkey.
-In the meantime, you can read what all I did there in my blog posts below.
+You can get even more helpful hints by watching the travel videos I made for Turkey.
+Also, you can read what all I did in Turkey in my blog posts below the videos.